8onk/AutoMergePDF/README.md

 ## Installation

-Download a code as a ZIP archive
+Download code as a ZIP archive

 Extract and run .cmd file